 Mindfulness of the ebb & flow of Nature aligns us w/ the power to turn tides, to move mountains.
 Happy Spring Equinox.
 Click To Tweet

 Feed The Burn—Mindfully Prepare Yourself for Spring

 I am definitely feeling the burn this spring season.
-As I get ready to launch into blogging as a professional (sign up to be a beta tester for my holistic health and wellness courses) I have to let go of some pretty constricting cultural programming.
+As I get acclimatized to blogging as a professional, I have to let go of some pretty constricting cultural programming.
 Just like the Thai farmer’s fields, I too have some unwanted sprouts taken root from seeds I caught on the wind.
 I’m totally embracing the burn of the season and singeing away the unwelcome freeloaders growing on my farm.
 Prescribe a burn for yourself.
 Although we have developed to culturally fear the fire, we still have the power to recognize—through our nature—the transformative properties it brings; the purification of the heat, and the nutrients left in the wake of the embers, allows us space to grow up free… and unabated… to what we truly are (our best selves).

 Add Ceremony to Your Fire

 The only way to make aligning with nature more powerful is to direct special attention to it.
 Take hot baths with Epsom salts, saunas, jacuzzis—sweat—with essential oils for your specific needs.
 Hot yoga is one of my favourite ways to burn off excess energy and realign with my pure self.
 Exfoliate.
 Light candles and hang out with yourself.
 Drink plenty of water to hydrate the parts of you which you’d like to nourish.
 Do any of these things with intent.
 If you’re into magic, do a fun full moon ritual of your choosing.